 Animal models are necessary to dissect the mechanisms of tissue destruction in TB and to test the effect of new therapeutic approaches.
-In the mouse, Mtb infection up-regulates MMP-9 expression [45-46].
-Broad-spectrum MMP inhibition reduces blood-borne Mtb and results in smaller granulomas with less leukocyte recruitment [47], and MMP-9 knock-out mice have reduced cellular recruitment to the granuloma [45].
-Administration of BB-94, an MMP inhibitor which also inhibits TNF-a converting enzyme (TACE, ADAM-17) led to a deviation in the immune response to a TH2 profile [48].
+In the mouse, Mtb infection upregulates MMP-9 expression [46, 47].
+Broad-spectrum MMP inhibition reduces blood-borne Mtb and results in smaller granulomas with less leukocyte recruitment [48], and MMP-9 knockout mice have reduced cellular recruitment to the granuloma [46].
+Administration of BB-94, an MMP inhibitor which also inhibits tumour necrosis factor-α converting enzyme (ADAM-17) led to a deviation in the immune response to a T-helper cell type 2 profile [49].
 However, the mouse does not develop histopathological changes in the lungs that reflect disease in man.
-In man, alveolar septal destruction occurs, but in mice alveolar wall thickening is observed [49].
-Furthermore, mice do not express an orthologue of human MMP-1 in the lung [50-51], and given that both human and primate studies suggest that this collagenase may be the dominant enzyme driving matrix destruction, the standard C57BL6 mouse model of TB may have limited use to dissect the role of MMPs in TB-driven immunopathology.
-Consistent with a central role for MMP-1 in TB-mediated tissue destruction, transgenic expression of human MMP-1 in mice leads to increased collagen destruction within TB granulomas (Elkington et al, J Clin Invest 2011 In press).
+In man, alveolar septal destruction occurs but, in mice, alveolar wall thickening is observed [50].
+Furthermore, mice do not express an orthologue of human MMP-1 in the lung [51, 52], and given that both human and primate studies suggest that this collagenase may be the dominant enzyme driving matrix destruction, the standard C57BL6 mouse model of TB may have limited use to dissect the role of MMPs in TBdriven immunopathology.
+Consistent with a central role for MMP-1 in TB-mediated tissue destruction, transgenic expression of human MMP-1 in mice leads to increased collagen destruction within TB granulomas [34].

 MMP-9 has dominated the literature in terms of number of MMP-TB publications.
 However, this does not necessarily mean that it is the most important biologically or the best therapeutic target.
-The frequency of studies of MMP-9 in TB may reflect both its relative abundance and ease of detection by gelatin zymography [52].
-Although MMP-9 regulates monocyte recruitment to the granuloma [53], it cannot degrade fibrillar collagens and so may not be the final effector of matrix destruction in pulmonary TB.
+The frequency of studies of MMP-9 in TB may reflect both its relative abundance and ease of detection by gelatin zymography [53].
+Although MMP-9 regulates monocyte recruitment to the granuloma [54], it cannot degrade fibrillar collagens and so may not be the final effector of matrix destruction in pulmonary TB.
 MMP-1 is emerging as the primary collagenolytic MMP in TB, and therefore is most likely to be responsible for the destruction of extracellular matrix collagens.